n0jam/gcp-ctf-workshop/docs/hints.md

 - A notebook and an internet connection
 - A Google account.
 Any Google account such as `your-throwaway@gmail.com ` is enough.
 It does not have to be a Google Cloud account.
 - The [gcloud](https://cloud.google.com/sdk/docs/install) command line utility installed on your computer.
-- The kubectl utility installed on your computer.
-You can install it as a component of gcloud: `gcloud components install kubectl`

 ## Your starting point